oroochristopher-stack/bank-customer-risk-segmentation/README.md

 *   **Validation:** Conducted a **Data Integrity Stress Test** on 3,116 imputed records.
 Statistical parity in LTI (0.171) and Default Rates (20.67% vs. 21.94%) validates the imputation as a **non-biasing strategy**.

 ---
-## 3. Data Integrity & Health Audit
+## III.
+Data Integrity & Health Audit
 I performed a transparency audit on the 'Silver' layer to quantify the residual data quality gaps.

 **Resulting Data Health Report:**